satyrius/cmsplugin-feedback/README.rst

 Contributing
 ============
 Fork the repo, create a feature branch then send me pull request.
 Feel free to create new issues or contact me using email.

+.. [#] Form style depends on your design, this is just an example.
+You should customize it with your own CSS.